All Products

 2. On the Clusters page, click Cluster Templates in the upper-right corner.
 On the Select Cluster Template page, find Professional Managed Kubernetes Cluster and click Create.

-Log on to the ActionTrail console.
+Verify: Log on to the ActionTrail console.
 In the left-side navigation pane, click Event Detail Query.
-On the Event Detail Query page, check for encryption and decryption operations that are performed by assuming the aliyuncsmanagedsecurityrole role.
-If these operations exist, the Secret encryption feature is enabled.
+Check for encryption and decryption operations performed by assuming the aliyuncsmanagedsecurityrole role.
+If these operations appear, Secret encryption is active.

 1. Log on to the ACK console and click Clusters in the left-side navigation pane.